singhgautam7/GCP-PDE-preparation---GRS/study_material/storage.md

 - Deletions are just specialized mutations.
 - Automatic read-write operations to reorganize the data or to remove deleted items.
 - A Cloud Bigtable instance is mostly just a container for your clusters and nodes, which do all of the real work.
-- When you have multiple wildcard tables, best option is to shard it into single partitioned table.
+- **Partitioning > Table Sharding**: When you have multiple wildcard tables, best option is to shard it into single partitioned table.
 Time and cost efficient
 - Tables belong to instances, not to clusters or nodes.
 So if you have an instance with up to 2 clusters, you can't assign tables to individual clusters
 - Security:
 	- Access is given to Bigtable via IAM.